reTHINK-project/dev-hyperty-toolkit/README.md

 reTHINK Project provides a Javascript framework to build and deliver Real Time Communication Microservices in end-user devices (browsers and standalone mobile apps) and in Network edge servers (NodeJS):

 * **Hyperty** is similar to an Agent or a Bot that performs tasks on user's behalf, by communicating through P2P Data Synchronisation with other Hyperties.
-Some [examples](https://github.com/reTHINK-project/dev-hyperty) ([see demos](https://hybroker.rethink.ptinovacao.pt/examples/)), are:
+Some examples (see demos), are:

-  - the [Hyperty Connector](https://github.com/reTHINK-project/dev-hyperty/tree/master/docs/connector) that uses WebRTC to manage video calls between users;
+  - the Hyperty Connector that uses WebRTC to manage video calls between users;

-  - the [Group Chat Hyperty](https://github.com/reTHINK-project/dev-hyperty/tree/master/docs/group-chat-manager) (name says it all);
+  - the Group Chat Hyperty (name says it all);

-  - the [myBracelet Hyperty](https://github.com/reTHINK-project/dev-hyperty/tree/master/docs/bracelet), is a sensing Hyperty that encapsulates a Bracelet, by collecting and publishing data from it
+  - the myBracelet Hyperty, is a sensing Hyperty that encapsulates a Bracelet, by collecting and publishing data from it

+  - the myContext Hyperty is a Big Data Hyperty that uses data published by different sensing Hyperties (like the myBracelet Hyperty) to infer and calculate more meaningful Contextual data about the user.

 * **Protocol on-the-fly** is used by Hyperties to support interoperability with other Hyperties from other domains, without requiring federation or standardisation of network protocols;
 * Hyperties are **Trustful**.
 Hyperties are decoupled from the User Identity, which can be securely asserted by existing IDPs (Identity Provider), when communicating with other Hyperties.

-In case you want want to know more details about reTHINK, have a look on the [full specification](https://github.com/reTHINK-project/specs/blob/master/README.md)
+In case you want want to know more details about reTHINK, have a look [here](docs/tutorials/readme.md)

 ## Quick Guide Setup